raft-tech/TANF-app/docs/Technical-Documentation/React-Admin-Console-Architecture.md

 Cloud.gov considerations:

 - prefer internal app-to-app calls from admin to backend,
+- serve admin from a dedicated route/hostname instead of a same-origin CRA path,
+- register the admin hostname as a separate Keycloak client redirect URI and web origin,
+- prefer host-only session and CSRF cookies for admin and non-admin browser sessions,
 - treat local filesystem as ephemeral,
 - keep observability aligned with existing platform monitoring patterns,
 - support rollback strategies without coupling user and admin releases.